Lewis Structures (electron dot diagrams) |

 - Hydrogen atom has 1 valence electron

-- Each of the 3 hydrogen atoms will share its electron with nitrogen to form a bonding pair of electrons (covalent bond) so that each hydrogen atom has a share in 2 valence electrons (electronic configuration of helium) and the nitrogen has a share in 8 valence electrons (electron configuration of neon)
+- Each of the 3 hydrogen atoms in NH3 will share its electron with the central nitrogen atom to form a bonding pair of electrons (covalent bond) so that each hydrogen atom has a share in 2 valence electrons (electronic configuration of helium) and the nitrogen atom has a share in 8 valence electrons (electron configuration of neon)

 - Lewis Structure (electron dot diagram) for ammonia